 If the urges to use alcohol rear their ugly head, physically remove yourself from the situation.
 This can be going to a separate room, going outside or even going to a meeting.
 Once cravings are being felt, it is very important that you leave IMMEDIATELY.
 Staying put in a sticky situation can increase the chance for relapse.

-Take It One Moment at A Time If You Need To
+Take It One Moment At A Time If You Need To

 When alcohol cravings hit, it can feel like time drags on.
-A useful technique to use is to commit to stay sober one moment or minute at a time.
+A useful technique to use is to commit to staying sober one moment or minute at a time.
 Once you master that moment, increase to a few minutes, an hour and up to a day.

 Indulge Your Sweet Tooth